Huy-Ngo/acanban/docs/source/req/use-case/collab.rst

 Alternative Flow
 """"""""""""""""

-Thread existed
-   If in step 5, an user recognizes that another thread has the solution, he/she could mark the thread as existed.
-The system require that user to provide clear instruction leading to the existed thread.
+None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Student or Supervisor and be logged in the system before this use case begins.
+User must be Student or Supervisor and has logged in to the system before this use case begins.

 Post-Conditions